atharva-pardeshi/RideMate/README.md

 RideMate 🚴‍♂️

 Description:
 Welcome to the RideMate repository!
 RideMate is your ultimate companion for an enhanced biking experience.
-This open-source project is dedicated to supporting bike riders with features such as route navigation, ride tracking, gear recommendations, and community engagement.
+This open-source project is dedicated to supporting bike riders with features such as route navigation, ride tracking, gear recommendations, and community engagement

 Key Features: